 Uncertainty around Brexit and an ageing workforce are contributing to a looming skills shortage.
 Here Natalie Gill, Programme Director at Timewise, explains how our partnership with the British Retail Consortium will help deliver flexible working and career progression for people who work in the sector.

-Five years ago, the first Timewise Power List brought part-time working at senior level out into the open.
+Back in 2012, the first Timewise Power List brought part-time working at senior level out into the open.
 Today, there are other flexible working stories that need to be told, argues Karen Mattison MBE.

 The first Scottish Timewise Flexible Jobs Index highlights that only 1 in 8 skilled jobs are advertised as being open to flexible working – and that the range of flexibility on offer is limited.
 Timewise’s Joint CEO, Emma Stewart MBE, explains why the research was commissioned, and what Scottish employers’ next steps should be.